-Important Dates/ Deadlines
+➡ Important Dates/ Deadlines

 There will be several important dates/deadlines.
-If your team feels they cannot meet a deadline, please contact us and we will try and accommodate your needs.
+If your team feels they cannot meet a deadline, please contact us and we will try to accommodate your needs.

-Jan 1- March 31 Register for the ORCA Data Jam A free virtual classroom visit from an Ocean Research & Conservation Association (ORCA) educator to introduce the ORCA Data Jam or assist with student projects is offered to those that register before March 31st.
+Jan 1 st - April 12 th Register for the ORCA Data Jam A free virtual classroom visit from an Ocean Research & Conservation Association (ORCA) educator to introduce the ORCA Data Jam or assist with student projects is offered to those that register before April 12 th .
 January - late April Teams work on Data Jam projects.
 Science Data Jam mentors are available to meet with registrant(s) virtually to assist in their Data Jam journey.
-Please email us to schedule a mentor meeting. orcadatajam@teamorca.org April 27 Project submission DUE!
+Please email us to schedule a mentor meeting. jschwadron@teamorca.org April 26 th Project submission DUE!
 Physical projects and recordings (dance, song, animation, etc.) are to be dropped off at our Center for Citizen Science Center in Vero Beach or uploaded to our Google Doc folder.
 Under certain circumstances, we can also arrange project pickups.
-May 11 4-6pm ORCA Data Jam Showcase!
+May 9 th from 4pm-6pm ORCA Data Jam Showcase!
 Projects are displayed and teams are encouraged to present their song/dance/poem, etc. during the event.
 Students, teachers, parents, and community members are welcome to attend the showcase where prizes will be awarded.
-Following the showcase, stay for a special presentation by Dr. Edie Widder at 6pm: Why Art Matters in Science .
+Following the showcase, stay for a special presentation by Dr. Edie Widder at 6pm: Why Art Matters in Science.